Author: Fleur McDonald

 Review: Monique Mulligan

-Silver Clouds is available from good bookstores and Allen & Unwin.
-This copy was courtesy of Allen & Unwin.
+Overall, it’s a good read and I’m looking forward to more from McDonald.
+Available from good bookstores and Allen & Unwin.
+My copy was courtesy of Allen & Unwin.

 Bookish treat: I’ve just made a batch of almond-choc chip blondies.
 Not very Aussie and probably a bit urban, but gee, they smelt so good as I was writing this!